Bruce Dickinson Net Worth

 Over the next period, tensions began to rise within the band.
 Dickinson wanted the band to change and adapt their style, while other members wanted to maintain their current approach.
 After the Fear of the Dark Tour, Bruce left and focused on his solo career.
 After a six-year hiatus, Bruce returned to the group.
 Iron Maiden continues to release albums to this day.
 Outside of his work with Iron Maiden, Dickinson has released several solo albums, the most notable of which was probably "Tyranny of Souls" in 2005.

-Controversy: After making disparaging comments about Sharon Ozbourne's involvement with reality TV shows, Dickinson faced ill treatment at Ozzfest in 2005.
-Various members of the Ozbourne family sabotaged Iron Maiden's performance and even threw eggs at the band.
+Controversy: After making disparaging comments about Sharon Osbourne's involvement with reality TV shows, Dickinson faced ill treatment at Ozzfest in 2005.
+Various members of the Osbourne family sabotaged Iron Maiden's performance and even threw eggs at the band.

 Other Ventures: Dickinson was once ranked in the top seven of all British fencers, and he started his own fencing equipment company called "Duellist."
 During the 90s, Bruce learned how to fly while living in Florida, earning an airline transport pilot's license.
 He flew Boeing 757s for a charter airline called Astraeus, a company that eventually went out of business in 2011.
 Following this, Bruce started his own company called Cardiff Aviation Ltd. The company created many jobs for individuals in Wales.
 Bruce also famously piloted Iron Maiden's official Boeing 757, known as "Ed Force One" during world tours.